Corruption scandal shakes Vatican as internal letters leaked

 | VATICAN CITY

-The Vatican issued a statement on Thursday criticising the "methods" used in the journalistic investigation.
+The Vatican issued a statement Thursday criticizing the "methods" used in the journalistic investigation.
 But it confirmed that the letters were authentic by expressing "sadness over the publication of reserved documents."

 As deputy governor of the Vatican City for two years from 2009 to 2011, Vigano was the number two official in a department responsible for maintaining the tiny city-state's gardens, buildings, streets, museums and other infrastructure.